mintic-ai/ephemeral/docs/api/examples/README.md

 ---

-*This collection provides comprehensive testing capabilities for the Docker On-Demand API, enabling efficient development, testing, and integration workflows.*
+*This collection provides comprehensive testing capabilities for the Ephemeral API, enabling efficient development, testing, and integration workflows.*